 Capital assets.
-The Town of Forest City's investment in capital assets for its governmental and business-type activities as of June 30, 2023, totals \$63,682,071 (net of accumulated depreciation).
+The Town of Forest City's investment in capital assets for its governmental and business-type activities as of June 30, 2024, totals \$63,179,348 (net of accumulated depreciation/amortization).
 These assets include land, buildings, water and sewer lines, electric lines machinery and equipment, park facilities, and vehicles.

-The major capital asset transactions during the year included heavy equipment for the Water & Sewer Departments, water line, sewer line, and manhole replacements.
+The major capital asset transactions during the year included heavy equipment for the Water & Sewer Departments.

-Town of Forest City's Capital Assets (net of depreciation)
+Town of Forest City's Capital Assets (net of depreciation/amortization)